 4. Effortless scalability

 Multistore storefronts on Shopify is just one way to scale beyond adding more products.
 Actually, it’s a relatively new way, heightened by the digital storm of ecommerce.
-Older businesses could not have dreamed of having multiple stores, each with a slightly different theme or brand image.
+Older businesses could not have dreamed of having multiple stores, each with a slightly different store theme or brand image.
 Now, Shopify’s opportunities open up the chance for immense commerce growth for companies.

 Set of various dollar banknotes on white table